markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Resize with floats](assets/lesson-2/600-bad-resize.gif)
 ![Resize with flex](assets/lesson-2/700-good-resize.gif)

 Flexbox eases these pains by creating HTML parent/child (or container/container-item) relationships where the parent keeps track of how much space each child is taking up and repositions the other children accordingly.
-This way, the child elements don't have to worry about each other, as the HTML parent/container they live in is telling them how they should be positioned in relation their sibling elements.
+This way, developers don't need to be concerned with child element positioning since flexbox does some slick calculations for spacing and alignment.
 Now the child elements just need to worry about their own content and can grow or shrink depending on the size of the screen.

-> IMPORTANT: The Magic of Flexbox
->
-> When a container is given a `display` value of `flex`, that element is now able to create what's known as a one-dimensional layout.
+When a container is given a `display` value of `flex`, that element is now able to create what's known as a one-dimensional layout.
 This means that it can now control the distribution of its content along either the horizontal X-Axis (known as a "row") or the vertical Y-Axis (known as a "column").
 By default, a flexbox is set to be a row, meaning that it will try and fit all of it's child elements on one horizontal line until it hits the right edge of the parent.
 At that point it has to decide whether to:

->
-> - Make all of the child elements more narrow to accommodate a new sibling on that horizontal line.
+- Make all of the child elements more narrow to accommodate a new sibling on that horizontal line.
 This usually results in child elements having a "squished" look or...

->
-> - Tell the flexbox parent that it's okay to overflow its content onto the next line.
-This is what's known as "wrapping" and is commonly used in conjunction with flexbox containers to handle the screen growing and shrinking.
+- Tell the flexbox parent that it's okay to overflow its content onto the next line.
+This is what's known as "wrapping" and is commonly used in conjunction with flexbox containers to calculate smart layouts for screens at various sizes such as a mobile phone or tablet.

->
-> Another thing that Flexbox provides that used to be incredibly difficult is horizontal/vertical alignment of child elements, meaning we can use flexbox to vertically center HTML elements in a container (which used to be near impossible without JavaScript) and we can evenly space elements without having to set a lot of CSS rules to them.
+Another thing that Flexbox provides that used to be incredibly difficult is horizontal/vertical alignment of child elements, meaning we can use flexbox to vertically center HTML elements in a container (which used to be near impossible with CSS) and we can evenly space elements without having to set a lot of CSS rules to them.

->
-> All of these ideas are easily carried into making a flexbox column as well, just apply those rules to height instead of width and it's the same idea.
+All of these ideas are easily carried into making a flexbox column as well, just apply those rules to height instead of width and it's the same idea.
 Typically flexbox is used more for rows than columns, but there are some really cool use cases for both and flexbox is quickly becoming an industry standard.
->
-> To learn more about flexbox, the concepts it introduces, and how it can be used, read the [MDN documentation for it.](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)
+Read the [MDN documentation for flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to learn more about the concepts behind it and how it can be used.

 We'll start by making the `header` element a flexbox, but first let's remove a few pieces from our CSS file (a lot of this lesson will involve removing CSS properties and adding flexbox properties in their place):